 Bicycle hiring and sightseeing

-If you prefer cycling in the hills around Oslo, Ski & Guide has good mountain bikes for hire at Voksenkollen in the summer season (May-September).
-Ski & Guide also offers guided group tours on bike.
+If you prefer cycling in the hills around Oslo, Oslo Summer Park has good mountain bikes for hire n the summer season (May-September).

 Viking Biking offers quality bikes for rent along with maps that help you see the top sites in a bike-friendly way.
 In the summer season, both Viking Biking and AlternativOslo Bike Tours offer guided bicycling trips for groups and individuals.